green-party-dublin-central/nh-web/site/content/post/pp-submission.md

 ---
 title: Draft Submission on the Phoenix Park Transport and Mobility Options Study
-date: 2021-03-11T12:47:37.307Z
+date: 2021-03-12T12:06:09.214Z
-description: Tomorrow (12th March 2021) is the deadline for public submissions on the Phoenix Park Transport and Mobility Options Study.
+description: Today (12th March 2021) is the deadline for public submissions on the Phoenix Park Transport and Mobility Options Study.
 My submission is below.
   I'd encourage you all to make your own views know on the future of transport in the park.
 It's easy to do - you don't need to write an essay.
 You can copy as much or as little of my submission as you would like.
 image: img/phoenix-cars.jpg
 ---
 ## Making your own submission